zeromicro/go-zero/readme.md

    docker run --rm -it -v `pwd`:/app kevinwan/goctl --help
    ```

-   make sure goctl is executable and in your $PATH.
+   Ensure goctl is executable and in your $PATH.

-3. Create the API file, like greet.api, you can install the plugin of goctl in vs code, api syntax is supported.
+3. Create the API file (greet.api):

    ```go
    type (